ibm-build-lab/cloud-pak-sandboxes/cloud-pak-installer/README.md

 - Cloud Pak for Security
 - Cloud Pak for Business Automation (under development)
 - Cloud Pak for Network Automation
+- Create a ROKS classic or VPC cluster

 ## Requirements